-Dicky Beach Surf Life Saving Club (formerly known as North Caloundra SLSC) was established in 1950.
+Dicky Beach Surf Life Saving Club (formerly the North Caloundra SLSC) was established in 1950.

-We are particually proud of our club’s record of service with full and efficient patrols from it’s inception to the present day, without loss of life.
+The club is particularly proud of its record of service with full and efficient patrols from its inception to the present day, without loss of life.